Solved - iCloud Sync, Loading, Connection Issues on Mac

 7. Enter the new username and password to log into your Mac again.

-8. Navigate to System Settings and sign into iCloud with your Apple ID.
+8. Navigate to System Settings and sign in to iCloud with your Apple ID.

-Fix 6: Turn off your network connection and then on
+Fix 6: Turn off your network connection, and then on

 iCloud allows you to store data in an off-site location for remote access via the Internet.
 Thus, if your Internet connection is poor or unstable, you cannot connect to iCloud on your Mac.
 Consequently, fail to access files in iCloud Drive and data in apps that you enabled in iCloud.